SoftVarE-Group/d-dnnf-reasoner/README.md

 # Usage <a name="usage"></a>
 ## Binary on the Command Line <a name="usage_cl"></a>
-Simply execute the binaries with the -h, --help flag or no parameter at all to get an overview over all possible paramters and how to use them.
+Simply execute the binaries with the -h, --help flag or no parameter at all to get an overview of all possible parameters and how to use them.

-Note: In this and the following code examples, we added the ```./target/release/``` directories as prefix because that's where the binaries are placed when building.
+Note: In this and the following code examples, we added the ```./target/release/``` directories as a prefix because that's where the binaries are placed when building.
 They are built according to the previous chapter and the working directory is not switched.

 Help for dhone
 ```properties